Q&A: All you need to know about boomerang employees5 min read

 “The labor economy right now is not a great one for businesses.
 The U.S. unemployment rate hasn’t been this low in eight years, drastically limiting talent supply, but demand is at an all-time high—the number of job openings nationwide is approaching six million.
 Roles are staying vacant for more than a month, and the average cost per hire has skyrocketed to over $4,000.
 If recruiters want to fill roles with competent hires fast, they’re going to need to get creative.

-That’s why companies should care about boomerang employees.
+That’s why companies should care about employees who return.
 They’re an unlikely talent source that can prove to be immensely beneficial in trying times.”

 Employees left for a reason.
 Why would employers consider rehiring these candidates?